- Browse Items

 - Collection: Ukrainian Oral History

-Adrianna Watson was born in 1997.
-She is a college student majoring in Law, is a second generation Ukrainian immigrant who was born in Johnson City.
-She lives in the southern tier of New York with her large, extended family.
+Adrianna Watson is a college student majoring in Law and is a second generation Ukrainian immigrant who was born in Johnson City.
+She lives in the Southern Tier of New York with her large, extended family.

 Anastasiya Lyubas is a PhD candidate in the Department of Comparative Literature at Binghamton University.
 She is originally from Lviv, Western Ukraine.
 After graduation, she wants to teach in Europe.

 Ann B. Czebiniak is a first generation Ukrainian American who was born in Johnson City, NY, and worked for IBM.
 She is not married but has a large extended family.She is a member of Ukrainian Catholic Church and resides in the Southern Tier with her family.

 Anna Lewkowicz was born in Ukraine.
 She first went to Germany where she worked in a forced labor camp for five years.
 Her sister, who was in the United States, obtained the proper papers to have her come to the United States.
 She is married, has two children and lives in the Southern Tier with her family.

 David Sanyshyn is a retired engineer and is a third generation Ukrainian immigrant who was born in the Binghamton area.
 He is a Vietnam War veteran, having served two terms in the Navy, and is active in the Ukrainian Catholic Church.
 He met his wife, a second generation Ukrainian, in the United States.
 They have 3 children together, and 4 grandchildren and reside in Binghamton.

 Dennis A. Kalashnik is Russian-Ukrainian Immigrant and business owner.
 He was born in Krasnodar Krai, Russia and came to the States in 1991 when he was four years old.
 Both of his parents are Ukrainian.
 He is married and resides in Endwell.